nicolacimmino/msgp2p/README.md

-msgp2p is a lightweight messaging system that allows peers located anywhere on the network to exchange messages with each other without any prior knowledge other than an arbitrary long unique identified assigned to the peer they want to send a message to.
+msgp2p is a lightweight messaging system that allows peers located anywhere on the network to exchange messages with each other without any prior knowledge other than an arbitrary long unique identifier assigned to the peer they want to send a message to.

 msgp2p is fully distributed and operates without a central server and behind various types of firewalls and NAT devices without the need for the user to configure them nor have knowledge about them.